azizjalelb/icmdocs/enghub/ServiceDocs/TSGs/Ingestion/ZeroChangeCount.md

 ### Debugging zero change count

 When an incident is triggered, it means that the metric has been reading **"Zero" Value** continuously for the given look back period.
-This can happen because of two reasons -
+This can happen because of two reasons - there is no data at source or we have issues pulling the data (KO job failure)

 - There has been no data ingested from the source for the given look back period.
 This can be analyzed as below -

      1. If this issue is happening with two or more of standard deployment systems, such as EV2, ADORelease, xstore-wadi etc... first check whether the changes are getting ingested into.
          ```
          cluster('fcmdata.kusto.windows.net').database('FCMKustoStore').ChangeEvent